 Putin: Russia-China military alliance can’t be ruled out

-MOSCOW (AP) — Russian President Vladimir Putin says there is no need for a Russia-China military alliance now, but noted it could be forged in the future.
+MOSCOW (AP) — Russian President Vladimir Putin says there is no need for a Russia-China military alliance now but the idea of a future one can’t be ruled out.

-Putin’s statement signaled deepening ties between Moscow and Beijing amid growing tensions in their relations with the United States.

-Asked during a video conference with international foreign policy experts Thursday if a military union between Moscow and Beijing was possible, Putin replied that “we don’t need it, but, theoretically, it’s quite possible to imagine it.”
+Putin was asked during a video conference with international foreign policy experts Thursday if a military union between Moscow and Beijing was possible.
+He replied that “theoretically, it’s quite possible to imagine it.”

 Russia and China have hailed their “strategic partnership,” but so far rejected any talk about the possibility of their forming a military alliance.

-Putin pointed to the war games that the armed forces of China and Russia held as a signal of the countries’ burgeoning military cooperation.

-Putin also noted that Russia has shared sensitive military technologies that helped significantly boost China’s military potential, but didn’t mention any specifics, saying the information was sensitive.
+Putin noted that Russia has been sharing highly sensitive military technologies China that helped significantly bolster China’s defense capability, but didn’t mention any specifics, saying the information is sensitive.

-“Without any doubt, our cooperation with China is bolstering the defense capability of China’s army,” he said, adding that the future could see even closer military ties between the two countries.

-“The time will show how it will develop, but we won’t exclude it,” the Russian president said.